 How Does a Compound Microscope Work?

-The main defining factor of a compound microscope put simply is that it has at least two convex lenses within its design.
-One lens is called the ocular lens that is within the eyepiece of the microscope whilst the other lens – called the objective lens, is placed much closer to the specimen.
+The main defining feature of a compound microscope is that it has at least two convex lenses within its design.
+One lens is called the ocular lens that is within the eyepiece of the microscope whilst the other lens – called the objective lens – is placed much closer to the specimen.

 This lens configuration can grant a magnification of up to 2000x, with most models allowing you to switch between three lenses at different magnifications e.g. e.g 4x, 10x, 40x and 60x until you can focus on the desired location of your sample.